budimanjojo/home-cluster/README.md

 ```
 Internet -> OPNSense firewall -> Traefik service -> Kubernetes pod
 ```
 Traefik service is set to use `Local` `externalTrafficPolicy` so I can track the real IP of clients trying to access my services.
 For important backend services like my OPNSense and Traefik dashboards, I use `ipWhiteList` middleware to only allow access from my internal networks.
-I also use cert-manager to handle my https certificates.
+My certificates are managed with cert-manager using LetsEncrypt as the CA.

 ---